dodecagone/dotfiles/README.md

 ```
 sudo apt install curl git feh alacritty vim firefox-esr
 ```
 `feh` will be our background manager, and `alacritty` our terminal emulator.
-Feel free to use other ones.
+Feel free to use other ones if you prefer.
 I like these ones because they are light and feel minimalistic, and are easy to configure.

 * Let's change the base terminal.
-Go into the i3 `config` file
+Go into the `i3` config file
   ```
   vim .config/i3/config
   ```
   look for the line `bindsym $mod+Return exec i3-sensible-terminal`, and replace `i3-sensible-terminal` with `alacritty` (or whatever else you installed).

-  Now save the file and type `startx` to load i3 again.
+  Now save the file and type `startx` to load `i3` again.

-  Now, pressing `mod+Return` in i3 should open `alacritty` !
+  Now, pressing `mod+Return` in `i3` should open `alacritty` !

-  *Pro tip: when editing .config/i3/config, saving and pressing* `mod+Shift+R` *reloads i3 and applies the changes.
-No need to quit reload i3.
+  *Pro tip: when editing .config/i3/config, saving and pressing* `mod+Shift+R` *reloads `i3` and applies the changes.
+No need to quit reload `i3`.
 It's great.
 You will use it.*

 # The End
 That's pretty much it.
 Now you have a super basic config that you can customise to your liking.
-The documentation for i3 can be found [here](https://i3wm.org/docs/).
+The documentation for `i3` can be found [here](https://i3wm.org/docs/).

-You can check out [addy-dclxvi's work](https://github.com/addy-dclxvi/i3-starterpack/) for setting up a basic-but-not-too-ugly i3 config, or use my files.
+You can check out [addy-dclxvi's work](https://github.com/addy-dclxvi/i3-starterpack/) for setting up a basic-but-not-too-ugly `i3` config, or use my files.

 # Troubleshooting
 I have no knowledge so I can't help you but for ONE thing that drove me crazy.